OnurGumus/ScanRat2/README.md

+# ScanRat2 - PEG Parser Combinators for F# with support for Left Recursion and Memoization

+[![Nuget](https://img.shields.io/nuget/v/ScanRat2)](https://www.nuget.org/packages/ScanRat2/2)
+ScanRat2 is a mashup of the IronMeta PackRat parsing algorithm, and the concepts of the [FParsec](http://www.quanttec.com/fparsec/) and [Sprache](https://github.com/sprache/sprache) projects.

-This is a fork of https://github.com/pragmatrix/ScanRat, with few minor modifications.
+Note: ScanRat2 is a fork of ScanRat https://github.com/pragmatrix/ScanRat, with few minor modifications.
 The code slightly modernized and now is Fable compatible.

-# ScanRat - PEG Parser Combinators for F# with support for Left Recursion and Memoization

-[![Nuget](https://img.shields.io/nuget/v/ScanRat2)](https://www.nuget.org/packages/ScanRat2/2)
-ScanRat is a mashup of the IronMeta PackRat parsing algorithm, and the concepts of the [FParsec](http://www.quanttec.com/fparsec/) and [Sprache](https://github.com/sprache/sprache) projects.

 ## Features